nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

         return $children;
     }

-Finally, there is a class to fetch all appointments of a calendar.
+Finally, there is a class to fetch all events of a calendar.

 .. note:: For the sake of simplicity, here only a static array is used.
 One could however query a database or the file system for a variable number of entries in the calendar.

 Querying the calendar -- ICalendarObjectContainer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For calendar entries it makes little sense to query all and sort on the client the relevant ones.
+It would be very resource intensive to request all events of a calendar only to then discard most of them during filtering.
 Instead, the client requests a certain set of objects (like the last 90 days) and the server will do the filtering.
 This can be achieved by the ``\Sabre\CalDAV\ICalendarObjectContainer`` interface.

 .. code-block:: php